How to sew knitting pieces together and obtain a flat seam

 8. Repeat sewing to the last bump and weave 2/3 times through your edges/stitches and fasten off.

-9. Try to obtain the same tension as the knitting.
+9. Try to obtain the same tension as your knitting.

 new to knitting?